 D. Comments, Suggestions and Concerns

 This is a working document.
 We encourage comments, suggestions and concerns from industry members and groups because it is our intention to provide standards that are fair, reasonable, concise and understandable.
 These standards will be updated and refined as necessary and will be appropriately revised to reflect the dynamic regulatory environment.
 Exhibitors will have ample time to correct any problems and respond to informational requests unless New Hope Network perceives a situation that truly compromises consumer safety or jeopardizes the industry's or New Hope Network's integrity.
-Please submit all questions or comments IN WRITING to New Hope Network, Standards Committee, 1401 Pearl Street Suite 200, Boulder, CO 80302.
+Please submit all questions or comments IN WRITING to New Hope Network, Standards Committee, 5541 Central Avenue, Suite 150, Boulder, CO 80301 or email us at [email protected].

 These standards are for NATURAL PRODUCTS EXPOs only.
 Compliance with these standards does not exempt exhibitors from complying with applicable legal or industry standards set forth by organizations such as the Food and Drug Administration, the Federal Trade Commission, the National Nutritional Foods Association, the Organic Trade Association, or the American Herbal Products Association.
 In addition, these standards do not constitute an approval system.
 New Hope Network strives to collect and review all exhibit contents, but makes no guarantees that every potential deviation from Expo standards will be identified and communicated to exhibitors.